talex-touch/talex-touch/README.md

 > Any issues not match `issue template` will be closed directly!

-Please keep in mind that developers are under no obligation to solve your Issue even this project, as well as open source and maintenance are based on developers of free time.
+Please keep in mind that developers are under no obligation to solve your Issue even in this project, as well as open source and maintenance are based on the free time of developers.

 ## Contribution